-We also have an emerging presence in Alabama, Iowa, Maryland, Massachusetts and Texas.
-We even have Members in California.
+We also have an emerging presence in Alabama, California, Iowa, Maryland, Massachusetts, New Hampshire, Texas and Virginia.

 How many Members does HPS have?

-At the close of our last fiscal year, 2016, we had 3,643 Members, which was a 5.5% increase over the previous year.
-We average about four new Members every week.
+At the close of our last fiscal year, 2017, we had 3,918 Members, which was a 7.5% increase over the previous year.
+We average about six new Members every week.

 What associations do you support and what conferences and trade shows do you attend?